LPL Financial News: Regulator Complaints and a $6.5 Million Fine

 - Mutual funds and alternative investments come with asset-based sales charges, also known as “sales loads.”
 As you might expect, brokers are especially motivated to recommend investments that come with these types of sales charges.

 What Should I Do If I Lost Money?

-Investors should not accept financial losses that happened because of broker misconduct.
+Investors should not accept financial losses that happen because of broker misconduct.
 You have six years from the time of the misconduct to file a Statement of Claim with FINRA.
 Often, firms require investors to settle their disputes through FINRA arbitration.
-The securities lawyers of Kurta Law specialize in the FINRA arbitration process and can help you can recover your investment losses.
+The securities lawyers of Kurta Law specialize in the FINRA arbitration process and can help you recover your investment losses.
 Call 877-600-0098 or email firstname.lastname@example.org for a free case evaluation.